-With effect from Thursday 11 August we are now re-opening our Museum and Archives on the 2nd Thursday of each month, 1030 – 1200 or by appointment.
+As noted above, we are temporariy closed.
+Under normal circumstances our Museum and Archives are open on the 2nd Thursday of each month, 1030 – 1200 or by appointment.
 We are happy to have “casual visitors” in groups of up to three – provided that you don’t have COVID symptoms – but if you have a larger group please use our Contact Form to get in touch and arrange a session where we can explore the Museum and Archive with you in more detail.

 You will be able to come and visit to to research your favourite historical aspects – for example, you may be interested in old technology, transport or the social aspects of electricity.
 Our collection of old photos or films, and our electricity history archives, document more than a century of the history of electricity.
 Please check out the Museum, Archives and Photo Library pages for just a taste of what we offer.